AllskyTeam/allsky/README.md

 In order to get the camera working properly you will need the following hardware:

  * An ASI camera from ZWO.
-Tested cameras include ASI120MC, ASI224MC
+Tested cameras include ASI120MC*, ASI224MC, ASI178MC
  * A Raspberry Pi 2 or 3
  * A USB wireless dongle if using a Pi 2.
 [This one](https://www.amazon.ca/Edimax-EW-7811Un-150Mbps-Raspberry-Supports/dp/B003MTTJOY) has been tested.

+***Note:** ASI120MC owners will need to do a [firmware upgrade](https://astronomy-imaging-camera.com/software/) (This changes the camera to use 512 byte packets instead of 1024 which makes it more compatible with most hardware.)

 ## Installation